GuanceCloud/guance-docs/docs/en/billing/billing-method/data-storage.md

 The data storage duration change steps are as follows:

-- Step 1: In **Management > Settings** in the Guance workspace, and click **Change** in **Change Data Storage Policy**;
+:material-numeric-1-circle: In **Management > Settings** in the Guance workspace, click **Change** in **Change Data Storage Policy**;
-- Step 2: Select the data type to modify the data storage strategy, click **Edit**, select the time to be modified in the pop-up dialog box, and click **Confirm**;
+:material-numeric-2-circle: Select the data type to modify the data storage strategy, click **Edit**, select the time to be modified in the pop-up dialog box, and click **Confirm**;
-- Step 3: You can modify the storage time of other data types according to the second step.
+:material-numeric-3-circle: You can modify the storage time of other data types according to the second step.
 After all the modifications are completed, click **Confirm** to change the data storage time in the current workspace.

 ![](../img/2.data_storage_2.png)

-???+ attention
+???+ attention "Notes You Must Know"

     1. Only commercial workspace owners are allowed to do this.
     2. After the metric data storage policy is changed, the data in the old storage policy will be deleted.
 Please choose carefully.
 You can [set custom](../../metrics/dictionary.md#storage) data storage policies for measurements.